Kimberlynolsin/LegalLink-Server/README.md

 ## Installation Steps ##
+Step 1: Copy and paste this code in order to clone the repository `git clone https://github.com/Kimberlynolsin/LegalLink-Server.git`

-Step 1: Install all packages/ dependencies.
+Step 2: Install all packages/ dependencies.
 To do so run, `npm i`

-Step 2: To start the server run,
+Step 3: To start the server run,
 `npm run start`

 ## Important ##